Prathamm-sahu/Jotion/AdditionFeature.md

     every time when component renders then useQuery will fetch new data. used in file Navbar.tsx

+16. To safely allow optimizing images, define a list of supported URL patterns in next.config.js.
+Be as specific as possible to prevent malicious usage.
+For example, the following configuration will only allow images from a specific AWS S3 bucket: module.exports = {
+      images: {
+        remotePatterns: [
+          {
+            protocol: 'https',
+            hostname: 's3.amazonaws.com',
+            port: '',
+            pathname: '/my-bucket/**',
+          },
+        ],
+      },
+    }

 TODO:-
 1. add userAccountNav components